Please click on Carolina Hurricane Quilt Project for FAQs and the latest info.

 More quilts arrived from Kevin J in Wayne, NJ!
 Thank you!

-Please add this button to your sidebar with the URL of this post, share it on social media, tell your local guild members, put it in your guild newsletters, post about this project on your blog, and let’s get as many as we can out of closets and off the UFO piles.
+Please add this button to your sidebar with the URL of the FAQ post shown below, share it on social media, tell your local guild members, put it in your guild newsletters, post about this project on your blog, and let’s get as many as we can out of closets and off the UFO piles.
 The director of the Catholic Charities organization (coordinating all the efforts with the Red Cross and other organizations) says the need will extend well into the year so you have plenty of time.
 Together we can help cover the Carolina coast with quilted hugs.
 Do you have a quilt just sitting on a shelf that you could part with for someone who lost everything?

 If you are shipping, here’s a tip from a reader on how to save money.
 Use your pet food or bird seed bags as shipping envelopes.
 Just wash the bag to get rid of any residue, turn inside out and put your quilt inside.
 The inside out bag can be written on directly with a sharpie pen, taped up, and mailed.
 The bags are very light, so it reduces the total package weight, saving you money.
 Even if you use a box, it is under $15 to ship a full size quilt.